 - The PERCENTILE.EXC function was added, which uses the Weibull formula [ i/(n+1) ] as the plotting position for the observation with rank i.
-This is appropriate when dealing with a subset of all possible observations, leaving a finite probability that the current maximum might be exceeded.
+This is appropriate when describing a subset (sample) of all possible conditions that are out in the real world, leaving a finite probability that the current maximum of your data might later be exceeded.
 The previous percentile function used the plotting position [i/n], placing the largest observation at the 100th percentile, so without possibility of being exceeded.
-This is only appropriate when all possible results have been observed — a census of all observations.
+This is only appropriate when the entire population (real world) has been observed — a census.
 Using the PERCENTILE.EXC function, computed values will now agree with standard statistics software.
-The less-applicable "census of all observations" formula continues as the PERCENTILE.INC function, which should be avoided for scientific applications.
+The less-applicable "census of all data" formula continues as the PERCENTILE.INC function, which should be avoided for scientific applications.

 - The RANK.AVG function was added, which assigns the average rank to all tied values.
 The previous RANK function assigned the lowest rank to all tied values.
 Using RANK.AVG, the user can build their own nonparametric procedures such as Wilcoxon and Kruskal-Wallis tests by programming, even though these tests are not available as built-in commands within Excel.

 - Two-tailed probability functions such as T.DIST.2T were added to clearly provide a two-tailed probability of exceedance for hypothesis tests.
 Confusion often occurred with earlier t-test functions in Excel.
 People were commonly computing one-sided test results but believing they were 2-sided tests, or vice-versa.
 The old functions were inconsistent and unclear in whether they returned one- or two-tailed probabilities.
 The newer function names make it clearer as to what is being computed.